SengCynMai/AirDraw/README.md

 ## Project Motivation

-The goal of this project is to explore computer vision techniques and develop an interactive application using hand tracking technology.
-AirDraw demonstrates how webcam-based systems can replace traditional input devices and create a more natural user experience.
+The goal of this project is to explore computer vision techniques and develop an interactive drawing application using object tracking technology.
+AirDraw demonstrates how webcam-based systems can be used to create intuitive and engaging human-computer interaction.

 ---